 2) Confirmation of Acceptance for Studies (CAS) number

-This will be sent to you or your Agent by email.
+For students making an application to extend their visa for a course they are already studying, you will need to contact MyUniHub and complete a CAS request form.
 You will need the unique CAS number on the CAS to include in your online application form.

 You must be able to prove that you have enough money to support your UK studies.
-This varies from student to student so do not assume you know how much you need but use our simple Finances for Student Visa Applications leaflet to work out the exact amount.
-In essence you will need:
+This varies from student to student so do not assume you know how much you need but use our simple Finance IHS Visa fees information sheet to work out the exact amount.

 5) Academic Technology Approval Scheme (ATAS) certificate (if applicable)

-- Certain postgraduate courses within science, engineering or technology disciplines may need to apply for an ATAS Certificate.
+Certain postgraduate courses within science, engineering or technology disciplines may need to apply for an ATAS Certificate.
 You will need this Certificate for your visa to be granted and to enable you to enrol.
 Your offer letter/CAS from the University will state if you need to do this.
-If it is not listed on your offer you should not need one.
-Further information on ATAS and how to apply if necessary can be found via the ATAS tab below.
+If it is not listed on your CAS you should not need one.
+Further information on ATAS and how to apply if necessary, can be found via the ATAS tab below.

 6) TB test (if applicable)

 There is guidance available as you are completing the form, this is found by clicking on the little question marks (?) that you will find next to the questions.
-We have also provided a complete question by question screenshot Guide to completing the overseas Student Visa Form .
-Although originally produced for Tier 4 route, many of the questions are the same, so please continue to use until we can produce one specifically for the new Student Route.
-Make sure that you are reading each question carefully and double check that your answers are correct.
+We have also provided a complete question by question screenshot Guide to completing Student Route Form Overseas Autumn 21.

 Once you have completed your personal information on the form, you will be directed to pay for the Immigration Health Surcharge (IHS).
 This is compulsory and payable immediately by debit or credit card.
 You cannot progress and submit your application until it is paid.
-You can work out how much you can expect to pay in the Finances for Student Visa Applications.
+You can work out how much you can expect to pay in the Finance IHS Visa fees information sheet.

-Once you have made your IHS fee payment, you will be asked where you wish to collect your Biometric Resident Permit from and there will be a space to enter an Alternative Collection Location code (ACL).
-It is very important that you enter the University’s ACL code at this point- as this means your visa card will be sent directly to the University for collection on your arrival in the UK
+Once you have made your IHS fee payment, you will be asked where you wish to collect your Biometric Resident Permit from.
+It is very important that you enter the University’s ACL code at this point- as this means your visa card will be sent directly to the University for collection on your arrival in the UK.

-The ACL code for the University is: 2HE544.
+The ACL code for Swansea University Singleton Park Campus is: 2HE544.

-Once you have completed your application and paid the IHS fee, you will be asked to make a further payment online.
-This is the visa application fee.
+Once you have completed your application and paid the IHS fee, you will be asked to pay the visa application fee.
 Once you pay this fee your application is considered as having been submitted and you cannot go back to make any changes.
 Make sure you only make this payment when you are ready.
 The date you make this payment will be considered your date of application by the UKVI.

-After you have made this payment, you will have a Checklist of documents you will need to upload.
-Make sure you are including everything asked for.
-You will be able to upload additional documents to your application until you give you biometrics at the Visa Application Centre, Once you have given your biometrics your application will be 'locked' and you cannot add anything else.
+After submission, you will be provided with a Document Checklist.
+This is a list of required documents that you will need to upload.
+Make sure you include everything asked for.
+You will be able to upload documents to your application up until the date you go to give your biometrics at the Visa Application Centre.
+Once you have given your biometrics your application will be 'locked' and you cannot add anything else.

 As you may already be aware, the UKVI undertake credibility interviews which will be carried out as part of the Student visa application process.
-This interview is to find out a bit more about you, the University, your course and why you have chosen it and what you future plans are.
+This interview is to find out a bit more about you, the University, your course and why you have chosen it, and what your future plans are.
 It’s essential that you are well-prepared in advance of these interviews as questions can cover a wide variety of subjects.
-In order to help you prepare, see our Credibility Interviews for Tier 4 Applicants information.
+In order to help you prepare, see our Credibility Interview Guide.

 If, after you make your initial application, you should be called for a second interview please contact the International @Campuslife team so that they can offer you further guidance.

-Once you have attended your appointment at the Visa Application Centre, you will be given confirmation that you attended your appointment and be given details of where to send your documents.
-In some cases you might not have to send your documents as they have undertaken all scanning etc at the Centre.
+Once you have attended your appointment at the Visa Application Centre, you will be given confirmation that you attended your appointment and, in some cases, you may be asked to forward any additional documents needed via email.